-If toxicity is detected as defined in Order No. R4-2003-0134, Sections I.D.1.a, I.D.2.b., or I.D.3.a., then the Discharger shall conduct six additional tests, approximately every 7 days, over a six-week period.
+If toxicity is detected as defined in Order No. R4-2004-XXXX, Section I.A.12.c. or Section I.B.19.c., then the Discharger shall conduct six additional tests, approximately every 7 days, over a six-week period.
 The samples shall be collected and the tests initiated no less than 7 days apart.
 The Discharger shall ensure that they receive results of a failing chronic toxicity test within 24 hours of the completion of the test and the additional tests shall begin within 3 business days of the receipt of the result.

 - i.
-If any three out of the initial test and the six additional tests results exceed 1.0 TUc (Monthly median), the Discharger shall immediately implement the Initial Investigation of the TRE. - ii.
-If implementation of the initial investigation TRE Workplan indicates the source of toxicity (e.g., a temporary plant upset, etc.), then the Discharger shall return to the normal sampling frequency required in Sections V.D and VI.C. of this MRP. - iii.
-If toxicity is in compliance with the limitations in all of the six additional tests required above, then the Discharger may return to the normal sampling frequency required in Sections V.D and VI.C. of this MRP. - iv.
-If a TRE/TIE is initiated prior to completion of the accelerated testing schedule required, then the accelerated testing schedule may be terminated, or used as necessary in performing the TRE/TIE, as determined by the Executive Officer.

-C. Quality Assurance
+If any three out of the initial test and the six additional tests results exceed 1.0 TUc the Discharger shall immediately implement the Initial Investigation of the TRE. - ii.
+If implementation of the initial investigation TRE Workplan indicates the source of toxicity (e.g., a temporary plant upset, etc.), then the Discharger shall return to the normal sampling frequency required in Sections VI.3 and VII.2. of this MRP. - iii.
+If all of the six additional tests required above do not exceed 1 TUc, then the Discharger may return to the normal sampling frequency required in Sections VI.3. and VII.2. of this MRP. - iv.
+If a TRE/TIE is initiated prior to completion of the accelerated testing schedule required, then the accelerated testing schedule may be terminated, or used as necessary in performing the TRE/TIE, as determined by the Executive Officer. - C. Quality Assurance - a.

-- a.
 Concurrent testing with a reference toxicant shall be conducted.
 Reference toxicant tests shall be conducted using the same test conditions as the effluent toxicity tests (e.g., same test duration, etc). - b.
 If either the reference toxicant test or effluent test or receiving water does not meet all test acceptability criteria (TAC) as specified in the test methods manuals (EPA-821-R-02-013 and EPA-821-R-02-014), then the Discharger must re-sample and re-test within 14 days. - c.
 Control and dilution water for effluent should be receiving water or laboratory water, as appropriate, as described in the manuals.
 If the dilution water used is different from the culture water, a second control using culture water shall be used.